BtheDestroyer/GodotVCamera/README.md

 ### Look At Group

-A "LookAtGroup" Node is being used to look at the center of multiple objects (the two thin pillars and the player.
+A "LookAtGroup" Node is being used to look at the center of multiple objects (the two thin pillars and the player).

 ![Look At Group](https://raw.githubusercontent.com/BtheDestroyer/GodotVCamera/main/addons/virtualcamera/Screenshots/LookAtGroup.gif)